 MC had a good relationship with a local firm of solicitors who assisted his business, and as they offered personal injury services, he instructed them to begin a claim on his behalf.
 Unfortunately, the police decided not to bring criminal charges against the driver of the vehicle that collided with MC, but the vehicle’s insurance company admitted liability for the accident in full.

 MC continued to be in significant pain, which made it incredibly difficult to move around his home, and he had to negotiate stairs slowly on his bottom.
 When his lower leg cast was removed, he realised that his right foot was dropping, which continued to cause difficulties moving around.
 He felt constant pain radiating from his back and all down his right side, and the psychological impact of the pain and change to his life was profound.
-He suffered from PTSD (post-traumatic stress disorder), depression and significant anxiety when travelling on the roads and pavements.
+He acquired PTSD (post-traumatic stress disorder), depression and significant anxiety when travelling on the roads and pavements.

 Through the claim, MC was able to access limited funds from the vehicle’s insurance company, and they also funded a case manager who coordinated his rehabilitation.
 MC slowly improved and was able to return to work in September 2015, nine months after his accident, although on minimal hours and duties.